Kofi Annan speaks for Dick Durbin and the Democrat Party.

 That's what he really thinks.

-Uh and saying it was Republicans' fault that the problem was even uh as big as it was because they were amplifying what he said.
+We were mischaracterizing him on this and saying it was Republicans' fault that the problem was even as big as it was because they were amplifying what he said.

-Uh is is he is he now admitting that he didn't mean any of that either?
+Is he now admitting that he didn't mean any of that either?

 I don't think so.

-Well, that's true, but you know, the in in this case, you you remember Trent Lott, I mean, he was not only held to the fire, he was thrown in it.
+I mean, he was not only held to the fire, he was thrown in it.

 I thought that was a terrible thing to say.

-Everybody's got their own axes to grind.
+Everybody's got their own axis to grind.

-You probably think as an African American that was worse than what Durbin said here about the country.
+You probably think as an African-American, that was worse than what Durbin said here about the country.

-Well, no, I I just I disagree.
+Well, no, I disagree.

 I don't think it was worse.

-Now, Mike, you just said you thought Durban uh Lott should have been thrown in the fire, but you don't think I agree with that.
+Wait a minute now, Mike, you just said you thought Durbin Lott should have been thrown in the fire, but you don't think...

-You know, he did I I don't think he attacked the country.
+I don't think he attacked the country.

 Wait a minute.